Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

 \subsection{Differentiable Mixed-motive Game}

 We first formulate the mixed-motive game as a differentiable game.
 Specifically, the \hlight{differentiable mixed-motive game (DMG)} is defined as a tuple $(\gN, \vw, \vell)$, where $\ell_i \in \vell$ is at least twice the differentiable loss function for the agent $i$.
-Differentiable losses exhibit the mixed motivation property: minimization of individual losses can result in a conflict between individuals or between individual and collective objectives (e.g., maximizing social welfare or beating opponents in basketball matches).
-The primary objective of DMG is to optimize the collective objective by minimizing collective loss, denoted as $\ell_c$, while simultaneously taking into account the need to minimize individual objectives, represented by $\vell$.
-Before delving into our interest alignment methods, let us first introduce some notations.
-We use $\vxi_c(\vw)$ to refer the gradient of collective loss: $ \vxi_c(\vw) = \left(\nabla_{\mathbf{w}_1} \ell_c, \ldots, \nabla_{\mathbf{w}_n} \ell_c\right). $
+Differentiable losses exhibit the \textit{mixed motivation property}: minimization of individual losses can result in a conflict between individuals or between individual and collective objectives (e.g., maximizing individual stats and winning the game are often conflict in basketball matches).
+In addition to the simultaneous gradient $\vxi(\vw)$ of individual losses with respect to the parameters of the respective players, we use $\vxi_c(\vw)$ to refer to the gradient of the collective loss: $ \vxi_c(\vw) = \left(\nabla_{\vw_1} \ell_c, \ldots, \nabla_{\vw_n} \ell_c\right). $

-Nonetheless, direct optimization of individual or collective losses can lead to convergence issues and a mismatch between individual and collective interests.
-It is improbable that by minimizing only the individual loss of each agent, a collective minimum will be achieved~\cite{ssd2017, mckee2020social}.
-On the other hand, optimizing collective loss might produce improved collective outcomes, but at the risk of overlooking individual interests.
-This phenomenon is also demonstrated in Example~\ref{game_eg}.
-Furthermore, the local convergence of the gradient descent on singular collective functions is not always guaranteed~\cite{balduzzi2018mechanics}.
-This also typifies the problem of credit assignment in MARL.
+\textbf{Alignment Dilemma in DMG. } Direct optimization of individual losses and collective loss are straightforward ideas to solving DMG problems.
+However, minimizing only the individual loss of each agent is unlikely to achieve a collective optimum~\citep{ssd2017, mckee2020social}.
+Conversely, optimizing the collective loss might produce better overall outcomes but risks neglecting individual interests~\citep{selfishness2024yali}.
+Additionally, the local convergence of gradient descent in singular collective functions is not always guaranteed~\citep{balduzzi2018mechanics}.

-\textbf{Alignment Dilemma in DMG. } Here, we provide an example of a two-player differentiable mixed-motive game and the optimization results of the aforementioned methods.
+Example \ref{game_eg} gives a two-player differentiable mixed-motive game.
+We provide a visual representation of optimization trajectories using a series of methods to investigate the learning dynamics involved in resolving the example, as shown in Fig. \ref{fig:toy_opt}.